imontheinternet/computing-work/teachers-day/horror story.md

 I hid behind the big red back door.
 I took a peek and saw people in black robes who looked like they were fighting.
 When the leader, who could be differentiated by a big black hat, turned around, our eyes met and my jaw dropped...

 #### _The Horrors_
 The leader lifted her head to reveal her face, her all-too-familiar eyes met mine.
-Her round nose, thin lips and square glasses. __It was Ms Lim__ I rubbed my eyes and pinched myself, not believing how her kind self earlier in the day was just a disguise.
+With her round nose, thin lips and square glasses, I easily recognised the woman. __It was Ms Lim__ I rubbed my eyes and pinched myself, unable to believe that her kind self earlier in the day was merely a disguise.
-She screamed in her high-pitched voice, "CATCH HER!"
-Her followers closed the door to find me behind it and they surrounded me.
+In her high-pitched voice, she screamed, "CATCH HER!"
+Her followers closed the door only to find me behind it and they surrounded me.
 I was trapped, unable to escape.